Will Getting Another Credit Card Help Your Credit Score?

 • A credit builder loan is a special type of installment loan that could help you build credit over time.
 If you’re eligible to open this type of account, such as the credit builder account from Self, remember, on-time payments are essential if you hope to build some positive payment history.

-Adding a new credit card could be an effective way to improve your credit score.
+Adding a new credit card could be an effective way to elevate your credit score.
 Just remember, it’s the way you manage your new account that matters most.

 Credit cards can be a powerful credit-building tool.
 At the same time, they can be a source of temptation for some.
 It’s critical to avoid overspending, late payments, and other dangerous behavior where credit cards are concerned.